Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-loading.md

 * **Loading time**: Longer loading times may require more infrequent loading.
 * **Reloading**: At what time of the day should a data mart reload?
 Loading of heavy data marts could be scheduled to happen during off-hours.
 * **Parallel loading**: Can a new data mart instance be loaded in parallel, next to an already running instance?
-* **Automatic loading**: Should a data mart reload automatically in the event of a server failure?
+* **Automatic loading**: Should a data mart load automatically in the event of a server failure?
 * **Manual reload**: A data mart may be configured to allow manual reloading from a running analysis.
 This option should probably not be used very frequently, and should only be used for smaller data marts as it is a synchronous operation.

 Data mart load scheduling is configured by defining a load plan.
 To define a load plan, click the **Discovery** view button in the navigation pane, expand the **Data Marts**-shortcut, and then click the **Load Plans** shortcut.
 A load plan defines all aspects of the loading strategy for a given data mart: